ksunilsingh/code-collector/README.md

 # code-collector
 This project is a proof of concept for an idea on improving inclusion of open source code referenced by java projects.
 Currently when we use a java build system (such as maven or gradle), the build system downloads the jar files referenced by a java project.
-What I am proposing here is this:
+What I am proposing here is a replacement for that:
 1. Find out all the classes referenced by the classes in a java project (say, project A).
 2. Download the source code for these dependencies recursively and include the downloaded source code in the source tree of project A.
 3. Remove the dependency(ies) from project build configuration file (e.g. pom.xml) and build the project.